raj211p/formula_one_CRUD_app/README.md

 Allows a user to simulate the management of multiple Formula One teams and manage team info using a PHP/MySQL CRUD application.

 Main database tables:
-Teams, races, drivers, cars, & pit crew.
+teams, races, drivers, cars, & pit crew.

 Secondary tables:
 Participates_in: keeps track of team performance across races.
 Pit_crew_cars_worked_on: keeps track of which pit crew members work on each car.

+The SQL script (DB_create.sql) is used to create the database before the application is used to access it.